Spiritual care for

 A woman with glasses wearing a white jacket outdoors with mountains, water, and cloudy sky in the background.

-I’m Sara, and I serve women through fertility journeys, pregnancy, postpartum, and loss.
+I’m Sara, and I serve women through pregnancy, postpartum, fertility, and loss.

 I am a storyteller, space-keeper, and companion at life’s thresholds.
-I firmly believe that matrescence (or the process of becoming a mother) is way more than a physical journey.
-Fertility, pregnancy, birth, and loss touch every part of our lives—physical, emotional, mental, and spiritual.
+I see matrescence—the process of becoming a mother—as far more than a physical change.
+Fertility, pregnancy, birth, and loss shape every part of who we are: our bodies, emotions, identities, relationships, and our understanding of meaning and purpose.

 My training is in companioning and pastoral care for birth and the perinatal period.
 I’m also a certified Birth and Bereavement Doula (SBD) and am trained in Mentoring and Birth Art through Birthing from Within.
 You can read more about my background here.